MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/add-sales-navigator-controls-forms.md

    ![Click path to customization area](media/customizations-nav-bar.png "Click path to customization area")

 2. Select **Customize the System**.
 For this example, we'll customize the default solution.
-[Learn more about customizing Dynamics 365](https://docs.microsoft.com/dynamics365/customer-engagement/customize/solutions-overview).
+[Learn more about customizing Dynamics 365 for Customer Engagement](https://docs.microsoft.com/dynamics365/customer-engagement/customize/solutions-overview).

 3. Expand the **Entities** node and select the entity you want to customize.
 You can use virtually any entity, but for this example, we'll select the **Lead** entity and expand the node.